sophiacarlone/carlone-capstone/src/Apr23/Logs.md

 I should reset all the passwords

 Scar — 04/03/2023 4:47 PM
 Sadly, time got the better of me and I forgot somethings.
-What needs to happen is there needs to be a bridge in the vm host for the vms to connect so you can ssh in.
+What needs to happen is there needs to be a bridge <b>(over ethernet ports)</b> in the vm host for the vms to connect so you can `ssh` in.
 You can look at hydra if you need an example.

-You should also be able to ssh into the vm if you are already at the host create a vlan page on book
+<b>(Notes to self)</b> You should also be able to ssh into the vm if you are already at the host
+create a vlan page on book

 Scar — 04/04/2023 1:42 PM
 hydra wasnt down before.
 I probably was the one who broke it a couple of weeks ago

 Scar — 04/12/2023 10:59 PM
-Couldn't get m3 out for the life of me
-Tried for over an hour and with two guys for help
+Couldn't get m3 <b>(management switch)</b> out for the life of me Tried for over an hour and with two guys for help
-Had to cut my loses and just have m4 unscrewed so I can make progress
+Had to cut my loses and just have m4<b>(different management switch)</b>  unscrewed so I can make progress

 Scar — 04/12/2023 11:17 PM
 I put in the switch